33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Coming to Roche Cove, the trail winds along seaside coves and headlands – drink in the spectacular ocean views.

 Then cross Sooke Road.
-Ride first to Charters Trestle, then Todd Trestle – two towering iron-and-wooden trestle bridges crossing the rushing Sooke River waaaay down below.
+Ride first to Charters Trestle, then Todd Trestle.
+Both are towering iron-and-wooden trestle bridges that cross the rushing Sooke River waaaay down below.

 To get back to your car, turn around at the 48 Km marker and retrace your ride.